SAP Product Footprint Management: Q2-22 Updates & Highlights

 Calculation of Footprint for Manufactured Products

 Since beginning of May, Product Footprint Management is now able to calculate the footprints for products that have been manufactured within your own company.
 With the current version this includes the emissions related to the materials (purchased goods/ GHG Protocol Scope 3.1) that you have acquired from your suppliers or from other plants within your company.
-The emissions related to the activities within the production process itself (GHG Protocol Scope 1&2) are not yet considered, this functionality is planned to be added in Q3 2022.
+The emissions related to the activities within the production process itself (GHG Protocol Scope 1&2) are not yet considered, this functionality will be added in one of the future releases.

 The footprints for manufactured products are calculated by re-using Cost Estimate Results from SAP Product Cost Planning.
 For each calculated product (finished or intermediate) a quantity structure is extracted, showing all used materials with their needed qty to produce a defined qty /UoM of a manufactured product.
 This includes the used BOM and Recipes as defined in the cost calculating source system, and it is planned to include Routing, Cost Center & Activity Types and eventually surcharges as well, to calculate Scope 1 and Scope 2 portions on products’ UoM level.
-To obtain the required cost estimate data a new REST API was developed and published to API Business Hub which can be used to extract different costing variants and versions based cost estimates from your source system.
+To obtain the required cost estimate data the Import Data from S/4HANA application can be used to extract different costing variants and versions based cost estimates from your source system.
+Further, also a new REST API was developed and published to API Business Hub.
 All details on the data replication can be found in the SAP Help Portal.

 To set up the scope and run the footprint calculation for manufactured products, a new Calculation Template was added to the application in which you define the plants and the (finished and/ or semi-finished) manufactured products that you want to include.
 Like the Calculation Template for Purchased Products, this is based on the master data that was imported from your connected SAP business system like SAP S/4HANA.